City of SP will require proof of vaccination for entry to events with more than 500 people as of this Wednesday | São Paulo

 Governor João Doria (PSDB) had stated that this would only happen after November 1st, but made an exception for the match between Brazil and Argentina that will take place next Sunday (5).
 (Read more below)

 On September 17, the state administration ended the quarantine restrictions on time and public limits in establishments and services.
-But the realization of stand-up concerts and crowd events remain prohibited by state rules.
+But the realization of live shows and crowd events are still prohibited by state rules.
 Mask use is also mandatory throughout the state.

 How to download the ‘vaccine passport’